tnga/bowerder/README.md

 }) ;
 ```

 Developer can decide to include or exclude some package's associated files.
-That said, for exclusion, developer can use global selector `*` (ex: *.scss, theme-*.css) which isn't supported in inclusion case.
+That said, for exclusion, developer can use global selector `*` (ex: `*.scss`, `theme-*.css`) which isn't supported in inclusion case.
 *(Just take a look at the code below)*.
 ```js
 bower.import("bootstrap#3.3.7" , {